Officially Shortened Title

 - Advanced Variable Geo is "Advanced V.G." on the games' covers and title screens.

-- The sequel to Defense Of The Ancients is officially known as DotA 2.
+- The sequel to Defense Of The Ancients is officially known as Dota 2 (not even in all-caps, on its Steam store page) for the sake of Writing Around Trademarks.

 - The Madden NFL series was originally known as John Madden Football until the '94 edition.